google/gsocguides/pages/mentor/02-notes_for_first_year_organizations.md

 * Publish weekly or daily goals.
 This helps to keep scope, show progress, and keep GSoC contributors active.

+* Communicate often and be sure to talk with your GSoC contributor about their roadblocks/delays.
+You may wish to extend the evaluation deadlines for your contributor by a few weeks if the contributor is behind schedule but putting in the effort.

 * It's okay to fail a GSoC contributor.
-If a GSoC contributor doesn't meet agreed deadlines or doesn't communicate, they should be failed.
+If a GSoC contributor doesn't communicate, or they disappear for days/weeks on end, they write poor code and haven't shown signs of improvement or they aren't engaged in the community they should be failed.

 * Make all communication public.
 If it didn't happen in public, it didn't happen.